NibnabCodes/pands_weekly_tasks/README.md

 1. Open Terminal & input the following commands:
 2. cd followed by the folder that the repository is stored in.
 3. cd pands_weekly_tasks - To access repository
-4. cd to required folder & input python .py
+4. cd to required folder, then input python nameofprogram.py
   - For example: cd week01Task python helloworld.py
 5. To run week07Task es.py:
   - enter: python es.py "Brave New World Full Text.txt" on the command line
 6. To move between folders in the repository:
-  - cd .. - To go up one directory.
-Each .. moves you up one directory
+  - cd .. - To go up one directory. - Each .. moves you up one directory
   - cd ..//.. - To go up two directories